ksindi/managers-playbook/README.md

 1. **Short tenure at companies**.
 If a candidate typically stays at companies for less than a year, ask them why.
 There might be perfectly valid reasons or it might indicate a pattern that the person is difficult to work with.
     1. Why did you only work at X for less than 1 year?
 1. **Menu of technologies**.
 Resumes that just list technologies used instead of problems solved may indicate person may not be thinking big picture.
 Also a typical trait of junior engineers.
-1. **More than 2 page resumes**.
+1. **Long resumes**.
 More than 2 pages may indicate the person has difficulty distilling what's important.
-That being said, there are culture reasons to be aware of.
+That being said, there can be culture reasons for long resumes.
 For example, in some European countries, resumes are encouraged to be long.

 ## Onboarding